CodePushGo/website/src/content/blog/en/ultimate-guide-to-ota-update-security-for-capacitor-apps.md

 > "The key to maintaining compliance is implementing privacy by design principles from the outset", explains a European Data Protection Board guidance document.
 "This includes incorporating data protection considerations into every aspect of the update process." [\[8\]](https://essaypro.com/blog/article-review)

-For Capacitor apps, this means focusing on practical steps like:
+For React Native apps, this means focusing on practical steps like:

 -   **Transparent Updates**: Clearly disclose update contents and how data is used.
 -   **Secure Data Transfers**: Use end-to-end encryption for all update-related communications.